The Portfolio

 • Provide a very short explanation for each project i.e., what prompts were given, what process did you go through, etc. (Note: some schools and jobs might require you showing your full process (design brief, moodboard, ideations, etc.) for at least one project.

-If applying for specific type of creative work (e.g. package design), its is ok to have so variety but about half the work should showcase the specific type of work they are looking for (since they are considering you for this specific field.)
+• If applying for specific type of creative work (e.g. package design), its is ok to have some variety, but about half the work should showcase the specific type of work they are looking for (since they are considering you for this specific field.)

-As a way to share your portfolio, you will learn how to compile a PDF document as well as how to create an online portfolio using Adobe Express.
+As a way to share your portfolio, you will learn how to create an online portfolio using Adobe Express.

 Assessment